Qytera-Gmbh/parrot/README.md

 > Note that sensitive values such as usernames or passwords are not stored in the configuration files.
 > Which values to save and which to omit is baked into the source and drain implementations.
 >
-> However, Parrot automatically parses .env files (if available) and loads their values into the environment before the CLI starts.
+> However, Parrot can parse `.env` files and load their values into the environment before it starts.
 > This makes the CLI experience smoother by pre-populating configuration values and reducing the number of interactive questions asked.
 >
 > If your [custom source or drain](#custom-plugins) relies on environment variables (e.g. credentials, endpoints, default filters), simply access them via `process.env` in your plugin logic.